Château d'Hérouville: History of recording studio

-The Grateful Dead were there on 21 June 1971.
+The Grateful Dead were at the château on 21 June 1971.
 Jerry Garcia tells the story:

 A recording of the Grateful Dead's performance is available online.

 During the first years of the studio, in 1971 and 1972, some important records of political Portuguese folk music (Música de Intervenção) were recorded at Château d'Hérouville.
 These included the seminal record Cantigas do Maio by singer-songwriter José Afonso in 1971.
 Also in 1971, José Mário Branco recorded his debut album Mudam-se os tempos mudam-se as vontades and Sérgio Godinho recorded Os Sobreviventes.
 Sérgio Godinho would also record his second album Pré-Histórias at the chateau in 1972.